-The School Direct science with chemistry 11-16 course is aimed at developing the professional skills, knowledge and understanding necessary to become an outstanding reflective practitioner who can provide creative, challenging and purposeful teaching.
-Embedded in a school from the beginning of the course you will receive training on one day a week, enabling you to make immediate links between taught sessions and school experience.
-These are delivered by outstanding current practitioners, with the support of experienced and specially trained school mentors.
-The course is active and demanding, including simulations of classroom activities, group sessions and sharing developments in pedagogy.
-Trainees may take up a teaching post in the placement school following graduation but this is not guaranteed.
+The School Direct 11-16 course is aimed at developing the professional skills, knowledge and understanding necessary to become an outstanding reflective practitioner equipped with the subject specific skills, knowledge and understanding to teach science (chemistry) for the 11-16 curriculum.
+Embedded in a school from the beginning of the course, you will receive central training at the SCITT one day a week, enabling you to make immediate links between taught sessions and school experience.
+These are delivered by outstanding current practitioners with the support of experienced and specially trained school mentors.
+The course is active and demanding, including simulations of classroom activities, group sessions and exploring the latest research in pedagogy.

-The chemistry, science, programme is designed to enable you to teach, as a minimum, all the science specified in the National Curriculum for science at Key Stage 3, and your chosen science specialism, chemistry, at Key Stage 4 and, if appropriate, at post-16.
+The science (chemistry) programme is designed to enable you to teach, as a minimum, all the science specified in the National Curriculum at Key Stage 3, and your chosen science specialism, chemistry, at Key Stage 4 and, if appropriate, at post-16.
 Students join the course with a variety of science degrees and backgrounds.
-Few, if any, are confident from the start in all aspects of science demanded by the National Curriculum or even by their own subject specialism.
-Early in the course you will complete a personal audit and begin an action plan to build on your subject knowledge.
+At the start of the course you will complete a personal subject knowledge audit and begin an action plan to build on your subject knowledge.
 This is an important thread running through the programme.

-GCSEs (or approved equivalents) at grade 4 (grade C) or above in both mathematics and English Language .
-We accept the equivalency tests in mathematics and English offered by Equivalency Testing and A Star Teachers.
-We also accept an IELTS score of 7.0 and Trinity College London Integrated Skills in English ISE II (Distinction).
+GCSEs (or approved equivalents) at grade 4 (grade C) or above in both mathematics and English Language.
+We accept the equivalency tests in mathematics offered by Equivalency Testing and A Star Teachers.
+We accept the equivalency tests in English offered by IELTS with a score of 7.0 (https://www.ielts.org/) or above or Trinity ISE III Trinity College

 excellent communication skills